-Antonio Jose de Sucre versus Jose de la Serna: A Royalist army under La Serna attacks a Revolutionary army under Sucre in rough terrain.
+Antonio Jose de Sucre versus Jose de la Serna: A Royalist army under La Serna attacks a Republican army under Sucre in rough terrain.
 Can Sucre hold La Serna’s onslaught and then launch a decisive assault of his own?
 Also known as the Battle of Candorcanqui.

 Antonio Lopez de Santa Anna versus Winfield Scott: An American army under Scott assaults a Mexican army under Santa Anna in his own capital.
 Moral spirit guides both these armies, but whose resolve will break first and decide the battle?
 Includes the Battles of Molino del Rey and Chapultepec.